 Ensuring that your child feels safe and secure at school is a key priority.
 All staff, both teaching and non-teaching, receive regular training to make sure they have an up to date knowledge of current safeguarding best practice in schools.
 This includes studying and learning from ‘serious case reviews’.
 Training is provided by North Tyneside Safeguarding Board and by designated persons (Headteacher and Deputy Headteacher).
 Select members of the Governing Body and the Headteacher also receive regular ‘safer recruitment’ training to ensure the selection process to recruit new members of staff includes important safeguarding checks.

-To read the school’s Safeguarding policies please follow the links below:
+To read the school’s Safeguarding policies please follow the links below.

 Designated Safeguarding Leads

-Mrs C Jordan – Headteacher
+Mrs C Garbutt – Headteacher

-Mrs C McGrady – Acting Deputy Headteacher
+Mrs C McGrady – Senior Leadership Team and SENDCo